 May God Bless America.
-BWS

 There is only two great adventures in a person's life.
-The first is being born. of death.
+The first is being born.
+The second is the idea of death.
 Every moment after each is unknown, but a great adventure.

 Death is but the start of the second great adventure.
 It is a continuing from life.
-The second is the idea

 TAPS

 None this period.

 On this Memorial Day, God help me, I will remember.
-From this of the memory and spirit of my brothers with me as a living memorial dedication to God, country, duty, and honor.
-They shall not pass ge long as I have breath in my body to shout to the world to their sacrifice and
+From this day forth I will carry the memory and spirit of my brothers with me as a living memorial to their sacrifice and dedication to God, country, duty, and honor.
+They shall not pass gently into the night as long as I have breath in my body to shout to the world...